Barbara Hepworth Art Project

 Cover the whole sculpture in a layer of dark green paint to resemble the aged bronze in Hepworth's work.

 For the final detail, add areas of lighter green paint to add to the aged verdigris (the patina formed when bronze is weathered).
-You can apply the paint by dabbing the paint onto the surface with a dry sponge or an old rag.
+You can apply the paint by dabbing it onto the surface with a dry sponge or an old rag.
 This will add interesting texture rather than brushstrokes.

 Barbara Hepworth Art Project 2